 - more child-friendly due to the lack of open fire.

 - Consumes more energy than cooking on induction.

-An induction cooker heats the pan by means of a magnetic field.
-The advantage of this is that the bottom of the pan heats itself up and the hob itself is not hot.
-An induction cooker only works if there is actually a pan on it.
+An induction cooktop heats the pan via a magnetic field.
+The advantage of this is that the bottom of the pan heats up and the cooktop itself doesn't get hot.
+An induction cooktop only works if there is actually a pan on it.

-- Warms up faster than gas or ceramic
+- Heats up faster than gas or ceramic

-- The hob only works when there is a pan on it and does not become hot itself.
+- The cooktop only works when there is a pan on it and it doesn't get hot.

-- Easy to keep clean because the dirt does not clog.
+- Easy to keep clean because the dirt doesn't stick.

 - You need pans that are suitable for use on induction

 Not all hobs are supplied with connection material.
 In many cases, for example, a gas hose is required.
 Below you will find what you have to comply with and what you need more.

 ** Gas hoses ** When you want to connect a gas hob, you do need a gas hose.
 You also need gas tape to get the screw connections gas-tight.

 ** Connection cables and perilex ** In order to connect a traditional electric, ceramic or induction hob with one or two cooking zones, a normal socket is required.
 However, you need a different connection to connect a hob with four cooking zones.
 These demand more power than an ordinary electricity connection can deliver.
 They are therefore connected to 1 (25 or 32 amperes) or to 3 phases (25 amperes).
 We recommend that you have your hob installed by a qualified electrician to prevent damage or short circuit.

 If you do not have much space in your kitchen, every square centimeter is included.
 A convenient way to gain extra workspace is to choose a gas hob with cover plate.
 If you do not use your hob for a while, the folded-down cover plate offers just that little extra workspace.